-- 2: Each specific input signal may only be mapped to a subset of these I/O pins, as shown in Table 13-1.
+2: Each specific input signal may only be mapped to a subset of these I/O pins, as shown in Table 13-2.
 Attempting to map an input signal to a non-supported I/O pin will result in undefined behavior.
 For example, the "INT" signal map be mapped to any PORTA or PORTB pin.
 Therefore, the INTPPS register may be written with values from 0x00-0x0F (corresponding to RA0-RB7).
-Attempting to write 0x10 or higher to the INTPPS register is not supported and will result in undefined behavior. - 3: Only implemented on the 40/44 pin devices.
-This value is reserved on 28-pin devices.
+Attempting to write 0x10 or higher to the INTPPS register is not supported and will result in undefined behavior.